 - Register your child's car seat with the manufacturer.
 They will notify you if there has been a recall on your child's car seat.

-Please note: In Ontario, if you do not properly secure your child in a car seat, the fine is up to $1,000.00 plus 2 demerit points on conviction.
+Please note: In Ontario, if you do not properly secure your child in a seatbelt or in an appropriate child car seat as per weight, height and age requirements, the fine is up to $1,000.00 plus 2 demerit points on conviction.

-Contact the Ottawa Safety Council at 613-238-1513 ext.
-229, or email them at bestfit@ottawasafetycouncil.ca to speak to a Child Passenger Safety Technician.
-For more information on car seats visit Ottawa Safety Council's BestFit Program.
+Contact the Ottawa Safety Council at 613-238-1513 or email them at info@ottawasafetycouncil.ca.
+For more information on car seats visit the Ottawa Safety Council Car and Booster Seat Safety website.

 Contact Us